darkoverlordofdata/doran/readme.md

 ## Overview
 Doran recognizes 2 package types, default and package.
 Default is a top level project containing the main proc.
 Packages are source libraries, and compiled as sub-projects to the default project.
 All projects can be a mixture of Vala, C, and C++.

+Project templates are Liquid templates.
+If you've used Jekyll, chances are you've used Liquid.
+Template values are pulled from the project component.json.
+The json node "files" is maintained by scanning "source" during update.
+The "dependencies" node is maintained by doran install.
+The remaining nodes are initialized by doran init, and them maintained by the developer.

+For an example of most doran features, look at https://github.com/darkoverlordofdata/valagame

 #### start a new project
     doran init myproject
     cd myproject